 Despite its tragic history, Dunsland today is a beautiful and intriguing place where one can stumble across decorative building stones, a coachhouse, fish ponds and other features of a bygone era that still remain hidden by foliage.
 Its secret gardens and ancient parkland have become a peaceful haven for many rare plants and wildlife, such as lichens and insects.
 Ancient oak and chestnut trees (some believed to be over 600 years old) stand sentinel over the site where the grand house would have stood.
 Beautiful woodland has reclaimed the once cultivated ground, and nature groups such as the Holsworthy Beekeeping Society now use the site for their apiary.

-In the year that marks 50 years since the terrible destruction of the house, we decided to commemorate Dunsland and its history with some special events.
+2017 marked 50 years since the terrible destruction of the house.
+We decided to commemorate Dunsland and its history with some special events.
 Focusing on traditional conservation skills such as hedge laying and orchard management, they celebrated the huge nature successes of Dunsland and also reminded visitors of its rich historical past.

 It would be a tragedy if the history of Dunsland was ever forgotten, but hopefully these commemorative events will remind the community of what a special place they have on their doorstop.
 Mr Bartnik, who used to holiday at Dunsland when he was a boy, puts poignantly: